Sylvia Hamilton: Career

 She is an independent filmmaker who produces and directs films through her company Maroon Films.
-She is a professor at the University of King’s College’s School of Journalism.
+She is a professor at the University of King's College's School of Journalism.

-Throughout her life she has served as a volunteer on many boards and committees including the advisory board for Dalhousie University’s Transition Year Program (TYP) and itsIB&M (Indigenous Black and Mik’Maq) Law School Program both of which serve First Nations and African Canadian students.
+Throughout her life she has served as a volunteer on many boards and committees including the advisory board for Dalhousie University's Transition Year Program (TYP) and its B&M (Indigenous Black and Mik’Maq) Law School Program both of which serve First Nations and African Canadian students.
 She was a member of the Dalhousie Art Gallery Advisory Board.
-In 1975, Hamilton joined Halifax’s Reel Life Film and Video Collective.
+In 1975, Hamilton joined Halifax's Reel Life Film and Video Collective.
 She worked for the secretary of state in race relations.
 Hamilton is the co-creator of the New Initiatives in Film (NIF) Program that was based the National Film Board of Canada’s Studio D; it was a program providing opportunities for women of colour and First Nations female filmmakers to create films.

-She was a Trudeau Foundation Mentor in 2008,7 held a Distinguished Chair (Nancy's Chair) in Women’s Studies at Mount St Vincent University, was Chair of the Women in Media Foundation, the James Robinson Johnston Chair in Black Canadian Studies and currently holds the Rogers Chair in Communications at the University of King’s College School of Journalism.
+She was a Trudeau Foundation Mentor in 2008, held a Distinguished Chair (Nancy's Chair) in Women's Studies at Mount St Vincent University, was Chair of the Women in Media Foundation, the James Robinson Johnston Chair in Black Canadian Studies and currently holds the Rogers Chair in Communications at the University of King's College School of Journalism.

-She has held memberships with the Second Racial Equity Advisory Committee to the Canada Council, the Content Advisory Committee (CAC) to the new Canadian Museum for Human Rights, the Documentary Organization of Canada (DOC) and the Writer’s Federation of Nova Scotia (WFNS).
+She has held memberships with the Second Racial Equity Advisory Committee to the Canada Council, the Content Advisory Committee (CAC) to the new Canadian Museum for Human Rights, the Documentary Organization of Canada (DOC) and the Writer's Federation of Nova Scotia (WFNS).
+Hamilton holds the title of Inglis Professor Emeritus at the University of King's College.

+Her poetry collection Tender was shortlisted for the 2023 Pat Lowther Award.

+In October 2023, she was appointed a member of the Order of Nova Scotia for contributions to preserving the experiences of African Nova Scotians.